garyblankenship/awesome-php-ai/README.md

 ## Learning Resources

 - **[PHP LLMs Book](https://github.com/alnutile/php-llms)** - Practical guide for PHP developers on integrating LLMs into projects.
+- **[Fun With OpenAI and Laravel](https://laracasts.com/series/fun-with-openai-and-laravel)** - Fun With OpenAI and Laravel In this series, you'll get your feet wet with a variety of fun examples that demonstrate how to interact with OpenAI using PHP and Laravel.
+We'll begin by assuming that you know nothing, and then slowly work our way up one episode at a time!
+- **[elasticsearch-chatgpt-php](https://github.com/elastic/elasticsearch-chatgpt-php)** - Use ChatGPT to search in Elasticsearch using natural language
 - **[PHP LLM Examples](https://github.com/ezimuel/php-llm-examples)** - Examples demonstrating GenAI and LLM usage in PHP.
 - **[PHP-ML Tutorials](https://php-ml.readthedocs.io/en/latest/tutorials/)** - Learn how to use PHP-ML for machine learning.
 - **[Rubix ML Docs](https://docs.rubixml.com/)** - Comprehensive documentation for Rubix ML.